 After every track session: Disarm the system (electrical systems).
 Reinstall at least one safety pin in the actuating mechanism (mechanical systems).

 Before and after every race weekend or test day (in addition to the every-session checks): Check the wiring (electrical systems).
 Disconnect and check actuator cable for smooth operation (mechanical systems).
 Check that the pressure gauge needle is in the green area (pressurized systems).
 Check the service due date (SFI and FIA systems).
 Check the discharge lines for kinks and cracks.
-Check that all nozzles are still present.
+Check that all nozzles are still present and clean.

 Before and after every season (in addition to the every-session and every-event checks): Disconnect discharge lines from bottle and clean out any debris.
 Remove bottle and examine for damage.
 Weigh bottle to ensure it is full.
 Store bottle in a dry area at a stable temperature.
 (That means bringing the bottle inside your house for the winter, especially if temperatures are expected to dip below freezing.
 AFFF in particular will freeze if it gets too cold, which can cause the bottle to burst.)